ezsystems/commerce-documentation/docs/guide/templating/template_resolver.md

 /** @var TemplateResolverServiceInterface $templateResolverService */
 $templateResolverService = $this->get('siso_tools.template_resolver');

-$resolvedTemplate = $templateResolverService->resolve('YourBundle:redesign2020/Catalog/catalog.html.twig');
+$resolvedTemplate = $templateResolverService->resolve('YourBundle:new_redesign/Catalog/catalog.html.twig');
 ```

 ## Debugging

-You can information about the template resolver configuration and overridden templates in the SilverSolutions tab of the Symfony debug toolbar:
+You can get information about the template resolver configuration and overridden templates in the SilverSolutions tab of the Symfony debug toolbar:

 ![](../img/search_19.png)